mosbymc/HTML-Data-Grid-Widget/README.md

 - Custom Classes and Data Attributes applied to Column Headers and Table Cells/Rows
 - Grid Aggregates
 - Group Aggregates
+- Advanced filtering via integration with [ExpressionParser.js](https://github.com/mosbymc/ExpressionParser)
+    - This functionality allows for both AND and OR type filter conjunctions as well as an arbitrary number of nested filter groups.

-All data manipulation functionality (sorting, filtering, grouping, editing, and paging) can occur on the client-side or server-side depending on your configuration options.
+All data manipulation functionality (sorting, filtering, grouping, saving edits, and paging) can occur on the client-side or server-side depending on your configuration options.

 ###Planned functionality & upgrades:###
 - Dynamically add new columns (in progress)
 - Dynamically add new rows (in progress)
 - Locked Columns
-- Advanced filtering (AND/OR/NOT)
-- Nested drill-down grids
-- Advanced filtering (testing)
 - Remove jQuery dependency (this will happen no time soon)